Culinary delights, first-rate experiences and outdoor adventures might just have you heading to the west coast this autumn.

 In the fall, the Whistler area has much to offer travellers looking for some rest and relaxation — including some great off-season deals.
 The pedestrian-only village, nestled between Whistler and Blackcomb mountains, is a great place to start.
 Stroll around to visit the 200 stores or 90 restaurants, and the Farmers’ Market has seasonal fare along with local arts and crafts.
 There are also several art galleries with free admission, and other museums and sites to visit.

 Pamper yourself a little while you’re at it.
-There are more than 20 spas in the area that cater to male and female clientele — perfect for a ladies-only vacation or a couples’ retreat.
-Some studios in the area even offer drop-in yoga classes.
+There are dozens of spas in the area that cater to male and female clientele, with some studios offering drop-in yoga classes.

 Autumn is all about the wine in the picturesque Okanagan Valley where some of Canada’s best wines are produced.
 Imagine plump grapes ripening on their vines against a backdrop of the mountains and Okanagan Lake.